 Guernsey has a modest tax treaty network with over 25 tax treaties.
-Guernsey has an established MAP programme and has no experience with resolving MAP cases.
-During the 2016-20 period, Guernsey has only been involved in one "other" MAP case that was submitted to its treaty partner who considered the objection raised by the taxpayer as not justified.
+Guernsey has a newly established MAP programme and has no experience with resolving MAP cases.
+During the 2016-18 period, Guernsey has only been involved in one "other" MAP case that was submitted to its treaty partner who considered the objection raised by the taxpayer as not justified.
 Overall Guernsey meets almost all the elements of the Action 14 Minimum Standard.
-Where it has deficiencies, Guernsey worked to address them, which has been monitored in stage 2 of the process.
-In this respect, Guernsey solved most of the identified deficiencies.
+Where it has deficiencies, Guernsey is working to address them.

 All of Guernsey's tax treaties contain a provision relating to MAP.
-Those treaties mostly follow paragraphs 1 through 3 of Article 25 of the OECD Model Tax Convention (OECD, 2017).
-Its treaty network is largely consistent with the requirements of the Action 14 Minimum Standard, except mainly for the fact that:

-- Approximately 7% of Guernsey's 27 tax treaties do not contain the equivalent of Article 25(1), first sentence of the OECD Model Tax Convention (OECD, 2015a), as it read prior to the adoption of the Action 14 final report (OECD, 2015b), since it does not allow taxpayers to submit a MAP request to the state of which it is a national, where its case comes under the non-discrimination provision. - Approximately 7% of Guernsey's 27 tax treaties do not contain the equivalent of Article 25(1), second sentence of the OECD Model Tax Convention (OECD, 2017), which sets a three-year time limit for filing a MAP request.
+Those treaties mostly follow paragraphs 1 through 3 of Article 25 of the OECD Model Tax Convention.
+Its treaty network is largely consistent with the requirements of the Action 14 Minimum Standard, except mainly for the fact that approximately 15% of its tax treaties do not contain the equivalent of Article 25(1) of the OECD Model Tax Convention, whereby the majority of these treaties do not contain the equivalent of Article 25(1), first sentence, as it read prior to the adoption of the Action 14 final report since some of them specify a more limited scope of application for the MAP provision than the entire treaty.

 In order to be fully compliant with all four key areas of an effective dispute resolution mechanism under the Action 14 Minimum Standard, Guernsey needs to amend and update a certain number of its tax treaties.
 In this respect, Guernsey signed and ratified the Multilateral Instrument.
 Through this instrument the majority of the relevant tax treaties have been or will be modified to fulfil the requirements under the Action 14 Minimum Standard.
-Where treaties will not be modified, upon entry into force of this Multilateral Instrument for the treaties concerned, Guernsey reported that it intends to update all of its tax treaties via bilateral negotiations to be compliant with the requirements under the Action 14 Minimum Standard.
-For two of the three tax treaties that are not in line with the Action 14 Minimum Standard, such bilateral negotiations have been finalised.
-For the remaining tax treaty, Guernsey reported that the relevant treaty partner declined Guernsey's proposal to renegotiate the treaty.
+Where treaties will not be modified, upon entry into force of this Multilateral Instrument for the treaties concerned, Guernsey reported that it intends to update all of its tax treaties via bilateral negotiations to be compliant with the requirements under the Action 14 Minimum Standard and that it contacted all relevant treaty partners for this purpose, and that some of them declined Guernsey's proposal to renegotiate the treaty.
+For the others, Guernsey reported that negotiations are finalised or will be finalised soon.